pointtonull/algorithms/README.md

 This problem was asked by Apple.
 Dificulty: Medium

-Implement a job scheduler which takes in a function f and an integer n, andcalls f after n milliseconds.
+Implement a job scheduler which takes in a function `f` and an integer n, and calls f after n milliseconds.

 N.B.: I guess this is more of a challenge in less modern languages..., still, I